globant-ui-tandil/html5bootcamp/README.md

 2. The next two weeks will be used to develop an application following a life process.

-3. The project manager will coordinate learning days encouraging team communication in daily meetings.

-4. The project manager will gather information regarding individual progress so we can look for alternative assistance where needed.

-5. The project manager will lead the boot camp sprints as if it were a real project using SCRUM agile methodology.

-6. Two boot camp chats will be created for feedback and technical assistance:

-    1. Bootcamp HTML - ALL
-Every person participating in the bootcamp is present here (students, tutors and PMs).
-Here is the place to ask for technical assistance!

-    2. Bootcamp HTML - Assistants
-Here you will reach just your boot camp fellows for asking question sharing knowledge.
+3. All the exercises must work within a mobile environment.

-7. Team play is encouraged but the work will be evaluated per person.
+4. Team play is encouraged but the work might be evaluated per person (depending on number of bootcamp students).

-8. Sprint duration will be 1 week.

-9. The instructions will be vague as they generally are in real life projects.
-You must look for support and guidance from your PM, teammates and tutors.

-10. All code and documentation must be in English.
+5. All code and documentation must be in English.

-11. Code must adhere to Globant’s UI [HTML](https://github.com/globant-ui/html-style-guide), [CSS](https://github.com/globant-ui/css-style-guide) and [JavaScript](https://github.com/globant-ui/JavaScript-style-guide) coding guidelines.
+6. Code must adhere to Globant’s UI [HTML](https://github.com/globant-ui/html-style-guide), [CSS](https://github.com/globant-ui/css-style-guide) and [JavaScript](https://github.com/globant-ui/JavaScript-style-guide) coding guidelines.

 → [index](#index)

-### Proposed Test Applications

-The test application will consist in a Last.fm client.

 ### Learning Days ###